HeyitsmeTazG/TanyaGibbs_T1A2/README.md

 **8.** The game ends and the Main Menu re-appears, allowing the user to select one of the options (View Rules, View Scores, Start New Game, or Exit).

+**9.Command line Arguments**
+I added a command line argument that changes the welcome screen to say "Computers Against Hackers" instead of "Computers Against Developers".

+If you run the app with **h** added to the end, it shows you this little easter egg!

 ---

 #### Code Structure